Monday, 21 May 2018

 SC Sonnborn 07 e.V. is an amateur football club from the German city of Wuppertal in North Rhine-Westphalia that was formed in 1907 following the merger of the Glaus and Weidner clubs.
 Home matches were played at Böttinger Weg.

-By 1914 the club had progressed to Westdeutschen Liga; the highest level of West German football of the day.
-Seven years later the club was forced to move homes as Stadion Am Zoo was constructed.
+By 1914, the club had progressed to the Westdeutschen Liga, the highest level of West German football of the day.
+Seven years later, the club was forced to move homes as Stadion Am Zoo was constructed.
 They found a new site on Sonnborner Strasse.

 Promotion to the Landesliga eventually followed in 1952, where SCS finished as runners-up in 1953-54.
 It was while at that level in August 1958 that goalkeeper Heinz Höck collapsed after the game against Duisburg 08 with heat stroke before dying the following day.

-By 1963 the club had dropped a couple of tiers to the local Bezirksklasse before regaining a Landesliga after just a years sabbatical.
-Sonnborn narrowly missed out on promotion to the Verbandsliga in 1966 following defeat to Marathon Remscheid.
+By 1963, the club had dropped a couple of tiers to the local Bezirksklasse before regaining a Landesliga after just a year's sabbatical.
+Sonnborn narrowly missed out on promotion to the Verbandsliga in 1966 following a defeat to Marathon Remscheid.

-Two years later SCS were demoted back to the Bezirksklasse.
-Time was spent in the higher Kreisklasse in the 1970’s before a further promotion came in 1980 to the Bezirksliga, while a new clubhouse and changing rooms were added to the ground.
+Two years later, SCS were demoted back to the Bezirksklasse.
+Time was spent in the higher Kreisklasse in the 1970s before a further promotion came in 1980 to the Bezirksliga, while a new clubhouse and changing rooms were added to the ground.
+In 1991, Sonnborn found themselves playing in the local Kreisliga A before climbing back to Bezirksklasse.

-SC Sonnborn will play in the Wuppertal Niederrhein Kreisliga A in the 2020-21 season.
+SC Sonnborn will play in the Kreisliga A Wuppertal & Niederberg in the 2025-26 season.

 My visit